 Prescribed Corporate Commonwealth entities listed in section 30 of the Public Governance, Performance and Accountability Rule 2014 and Commonwealth entities that are not required to comply with the Commonwealth Procurement Rules are encouraged to use best endeavours to apply the policy.

 - Clauses for all IPP procurement processes, which supports the use of Exemption 16 of the CPRs.

-- Clauses for high value contracts (valued from $7.5 million in eight specific sectors) where Mandatory Minimum Requirements apply
+- Clauses for high value contracts (valued from $7.5 million in 19 specific sectors) where Mandatory Minimum Requirements apply

 - Clauses for Department initiated Indigenous participation targets where the Mandatory Minimum Requirements does not apply.

 The use of the IPP model clauses will ensure approach to market processes and contracts meet both IPP and CPR requirements.

 The IPP model clauses should not be used in conjunction with the Commonwealth Contracting Suite.